twohoursonelife/junior/README.md

 # junior
-Non-C Junior: Automating the lifes work of MVP community member Non Creative Guy. *Supplies helpful information and guides to players upon a phrase in the Discord, amongst other helpful things*
+Non-C Junior: Automating the life's work of MVP community member Non Creative Guy. *Supplies helpful information and guides to players upon a phrase in the Discord, amongst other helpful things*

 **Always check the Dockerfile for the current version of Node this project is developed against.**